 If you teach your players well, through design and not through tutorials, then they will learn how to play the game without realizing it, and they will be equipped with the right skills as you ramp up that difficulty.

-The second level for The Nodus prototype was easy for most players, but you still had to stop and think, and it taught two important things.
-One is that the blue blocks are obstacles – you don’t have a specific goal to push them to, they’re just in your way.
+Level 1 for Puzzledorf is quite easy for most players, but you still have to stop and think, and it taught two important things.
+One is that the round boulders are obstacles – you don’t have a specific goal to push them to, they’re just in your way.

-Two is that sometimes you have to shuffle the blocks around a bit, so you push the orange block first, so that you can get to the blue block, to move that out of your way, to then get the orange block on the cross.
+Two is that sometimes you have to shuffle the blocks around a bit, so you push the purple block first, so that you can get to the boulder, to move that out of your way, to then get the purple block on the cross.
 In this puzzle it’s quite simple, but that mechanic is re-used in various ways throughout the game, and again, this helped equip players for the later challenges.

 So to summarize the key points of this article: